Benefits & Features

-- Administer corrective exercises in a seamless sequence with coaching, training, and programming.
+- Administer corrective exercises seamlessly with coaching, training, and programming.

-- How to establish a corrective exercise program with a high rate of frequency to monitor progress without impacting training time.
+- How to establish a corrective exercise program with a high-frequency rate to monitor progress without impacting training time.

 - Connect how limited joint mobility distorts sensory input, which negatively impacts speed and agility enhancements.